slakeyj/slakeyj.github.io/javascript2.md

 - A script is a series of instructions a computer can follow to achieve a goal.

-- To write a script, you sshould break it down into smaller steps:
+- To write a script, you should break it down into smaller steps:

   1. Define the Goal.
 What are you trying to achieve?
   2. Design the Script.
 Split the goal into a series of tasks.